Monk 36 Limerick at anchor in the San Juan Islands at sunset

 Why do we Cruise?

 This article was also published in Cruising Outpost Magazine.
 See it here.
 There is a stereotype that says that most cruising couples are out cruising because the male instigated the lifestyle.
-On our boat this is not the case.
-I am the instigator of our current cruising life but in actuality it was the male in my family that started this whole thing.
-Back in the late 80s my dad got the cruising bug and over the [...]
+On our boat, this is not the case.
+I am the instigator of our current cruising life, but in actuality, it was the male in my family who started this whole thing.
+Back [...]

 Feb22, 2013